AbhishekP06/JSON-server/README.md

 ## About the Project

 The TECH.GEEK React project is a simple wiki-like web page showcasing information about top tech people!
-This React project provides a user-friendly interface to browse and explore details of influential individuals in the technology industry..
+This React project provides a user-friendly interface to browse and explore details of influential individuals in the technology industry.
 The JSON server and `db.json` file are utilized to simulate a backend API and provide a data source for the React application.

 ## JSON Server